davidthings/mocad/tutorial/tutorial.md

 ![]( images/chapter6_1_d.png)

 And as we did for the body above, let's define some Positions.
-The first position is the top of the leg.
+The first position is the top of the segment.
-As we have designed it above this co-incides with the origin.
-The other end of the leg segment is the second position again rotated to reflect the fact that its on the opposite side.
+As we have designed it above, this co-incides with the origin.
+The other end of the leg segment is the second position, again flipped to reflect the fact that its on the opposite side.

 ```
 legTopPosition = [ [ 0, 0, 0 ], [ 0, 0, 1 ], 0 ];